-Whether you’re a passionate collector or merely a lover of whimsical trinkets, a wander through one of Paris’ brocantes (flea markets) will always seduce and enthral.
+Whether you’re a passionate collector or merely a lover of whimsical trinkets, a wander through one of Paris’ brocantes (flea markets) will always seduce and enthrall.
 The Paris flea markets originated in the 18th-century when chiffoniers or rag-and-bone men resold goods and clothing found in aristocrats’ rubbish bins, setting up just outside the gates of Paris to avoid fees and taxes incurred within city walls.

 Consequently, the main flea markets sit on the rim of the city close to the Boulevard Peripherique (ring road).

 Most visitors to the city make a beeline for Puces de St-Ouen (Clignancourt), the largest flea market in the capital.
-Yet the intricate labyrinth of 2500 stalls and 17 kilometres of alleyways spread over 6 hectares can be overwhelming, not to mention the task of navigating the 70,000 bargain hunters that visit every week.
+Yet the intricate labyrinth of 2500 stalls and 17 kilometers of alleyways spread over 6 hectares can be overwhelming, not to mention the task of navigating the 70,000 bargain hunters that visit every week.

 A more relaxing alternative is to head straight to Porte de Vanves, the smallest and friendliest of the flea markets.
 Tucked in an out-of-the-way corner of the city, this weekend marché aux puces—which dates from the 1920s—is easily accessible by metro and still largely the haunt of locals.